 Exploding offers and bonuses put enormous pressure on our students to make a decision before they have completed the interviewing process.
 Most students are not ready, nor should they be, to make a final decision before completing all their interviews.
 Furthermore, students with exploding offers are calling other employers in an attempt to arrange early interviews, thus greatly inconveniencing those firms as well.
 Regrettably, pressuring a student to accept quickly makes it harder for us to enforce our policy against reneging offers.

-If a full time job offer is made at end of the summer to interns returning for their senior year, we ask that you give them until the end of our Fall recruiting season (review Recruiting Calendar for specific dates) to make a decision, so that they may fully participate in our on-campus recruiting process.
+If a full time job offer is made at end of the summer to interns returning for their final year, we ask that you give them until the end of our Fall recruiting season (review Recruiting Calendar for specific dates) to make a decision, so that they may fully participate in our on-campus recruiting process.
 Please note that this policy pertains to other students whom you may have interviewed over the summer as well.

 If you extend full time job offers to students during Fall recruiting for summer start dates in the following year, we ask that you give these students at least 3 weeks or until the first week of December (whichever comes later) to decide.
 Any offers made on or after the first week of January for summer start dates should be held open for at least 2 weeks.
 Ideally, full-time job offers made during Spring semester should allow students until April 1st to make a decision.